Living with Erb's palsy or brachial plexus nerve injury

 • arthritis in later life from abnormal wear and tear on affected joints;

-• circulation, muscular and nervous development may also be impaired.
+• impaired circulation, muscular and nervous development.

-Will Erb’s palsy affect my child’s ability to live and work independently?
+How will Erb’s palsy affect my child’s ability to live and work independently?

 Children and young people may require support and counselling to help them cope emotionally with the psychological impact of managing and overcoming their disability in a competitive educational and workplace environment.